dulbrich/ward-cleaning-2025-3/docs/CONTACTS.md

 1. When a user is marked as "do not contact":
    - Generate the anonymous hash for the user using the same algorithm used in the anonymous_users table
-   - Store this hash in the `do_not_contact` table along with minimal contextual information
+   - Store only this hash in the `do_not_contact` table without any personally identifiable information
-   - This ensures privacy while maintaining the ability to identify these users consistently
+   - This approach ensures complete privacy while maintaining the ability to identify these users consistently

 2. When displaying contacts:
    - Generate the hash for each contact